vart86/PHP-Backend-Generator/README.md

 Contributing
 ------------

-If you want to contribute code to CRUD Admin Generator, we are waiting for your pull requests!
+If you want to contribute code to PHP Backend Generator, we are waiting for your pull requests!

 Some suggestions for improvement could be: